ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-orchestr-updates.md

 ## Step 1
 {: #vum-orchestr-updates-step1}

-1. Use the vSphere Web Client to log in to the VCSA.
+1. Use the VMware vSphere® Web Client to log in to the VCSA.
 2. Click **Home > Update Manager**.
 3. On the **Objects** tab, select an **Update Manager instance**.
 4. Click the **Manage** tab, click the **Host Baselines** tab, and then click **New Baseline Group**.